Western Carolina University (Public Relations)

 Thanks for reviewing my page!
 Please call me Andy.

-I grew up in Waynesville, NC and graduated Tuscola High School in 2006.
-In high school, I was a member of the marching band (trumpet), varsity soccer team, National Honor Society and both the math club and traveling math team.
-I scored a combined 1780 on the SAT math, verbal and writing sections, having no problems securing admission to my my first and only choice for college, Appalachian State University.
+I grew up in Asheville, NC and graduated high school in 2006, where I was a member of the marching band (trumpet), varsity soccer team, National Honor Society and both the math club and traveling math team.
+I scored a combined 1720 on the standard SAT format at that time.
+In today's two discipline exam, I would have scored a 1220 on math and verbal.

-As a full-time student at Appalachian State, however, I was:
+As a full-time student at Appalachian State, I was:

 *A captain for various intramural sports teams including indoor/outdoor soccer and flag football